ananthakumaran/paisa/docs/reference/import.md

 {{predictAccount ROW.C ROW.F prefix="Income"}}
 ```

+!!! tip
-> NOTE: prediction will only work if you have similar transactions in
+    Prediction will only work if you have similar transactions in
-> ledger file.
+    ledger file.
 It usually means, first time you have to manually fix
-> the Unknown account and then subsequent imports will work
+    the Unknown account and then subsequent imports will work

-7) `isBlank(str: string): boolean` - Checks if the given string is
+7) `#!typescript isBlank(str: string): boolean` - Checks if the given string is
    blank.

-8) `date(str: string, format: string): string` - Parses the given
+8) `#!typescript date(str: string, format: string): string` - Parses the given
    string as a date in the given format and returns the date in the
    format `YYYY/MM/DD`.
 Refer [Day.js](https://day.js.org/docs/en/parse/string-format#list-of-all-available-parsing-tokens)
    for the full list of supported formats.

-9) `findAbove(column: string, {regexp?: string}): string` - Finds the
+9) `#!typescript findAbove(column: string, {regexp?: string}): string` - Finds the
 first cell above the current row in the given column.
 If `regexp` is
 provided, the search will continue till a match is found